Last Updated on January 18, 2022

 Peer to Peer vs Traditional

 First, traditional exchanges are organizations that purchase and sell cryptocurrencies as a business.
 These types of exchanges often offer the best rates to their users.
-In addition, they also impose the most requirements in a number of situations.
-Because these organizations are designed to transmit, facilitate, and exchange cryptocurrencies, they impose many procedures and regulations, both to protect themselves from falling victim to fraud, and to follow the law.
+On the other hand, since these organizations are designed to transmit, facilitate, and exchange cryptocurrencies, they impose many procedures and regulations, both to protect themselves from falling victim to fraud and to follow the law.

-The reason all of this can be so time consuming is that there are limited payment options available through traditional exchanges.
+The reason all of this can be so time-consuming is that there are limited payment options available through traditional exchanges.
 Through them, the only way to make the exchange from your typical currency to a traditional currency is to make a bank transfer of your funds to the exchange.
 It takes time for this transfer to clear, delaying the amount of time it takes for you to receive the cryptocurrency.
-If you think a traditional exchange is the right option for you, it’s important for you to carefully research the requirements that the exchange imposes and make sure it is still able to fit your needs.
+If you think a traditional exchange is the right option for you, it’s important to carefully research the requirements that the exchange imposes and make sure it is still able to fit your needs.

-Peer to peer exchanges, on the other hand, are exchanges that allow you to exchange your typical currency for cryptocurrency through a transaction that takes place between two private individuals.
+Peer to peer exchanges, on the other hand, are platforms that allow you to exchange your typical currency for cryptocurrency through a transaction that takes place between two private individuals.
 These exchanges have a lot of things in common with traditional exchanges.
 However, they do come with their own benefits and risks.